isc-projects/bind9/bin/dnssec/dnssec-keyfromlabel.rst

    This option sets the date on which a key is to be published to the zone.
 After that date, the key is included in the zone but is not used to sign it.
-If not set, and if the ``-G`` option has not been used, the default is the current date.
+If not set, and if the :option:`-G` option has not been used, the default is the current date.

 .. option:: -P sync date/offset